-In 2015, Harvard University was ranked second on U.S. News & World Report's list of top national universities, and second on the list of top business schools.
+In 2017, Harvard University was ranked second on U.S. News & World Report's list of top national universities, and it ranked first on the list of top business schools.
 This school offers a Ph.D. in Organizational Behavior that teaches students to use psychology and sociology perspectives when performing research in organizational behavior.
 The program also incorporates business administration theories.

-Stanford University was ranked fourth on U.S. News & World Report's 2015 list of top universities and second on the Financial Times 2013 list of top international business schools.
+Stanford University was ranked fifth on U.S. News & World Report's 2017 list of top universities and tied for second on the top business schools list.
 The Ph.D. program in organizational behavior is offered through Stanford's Graduate School of Business and is composed of two concentrations, micro and macro organizational behavior.

-Top Organizational Behavior Programs
+Top Organizational Behavior Schools

-|Ohio State University||In 2015, U.S. News & World Report ranked OSU 18th among public universities.||Columbus, OH|
+|Ohio State University||In 2017, U.S. News & World Report ranked OSU tied for 16th among public universities, and it tied for 27th among the top business schools||Columbus, OH|

-|Purdue University||Offers a PhD program in organizational behavior boasts a 1:1 student-to-faculty ratio, and every student gets to teach their own course.||West Lafayette, IN|
+|Purdue University||Offers a PhD program in organizational behavior that boasts a low student-to-faculty ratio, and every student gets to teach their own course||West Lafayette, IN|

-|University of California - Los Angeles||Students have access to the Anderson Behavioral Lab, which administers both online and in-person studies.||Los Angeles, CA|
+|University of California - Los Angeles||Gives students access to the Anderson Behavioral Lab, which administers both online and in-person studies||Los Angeles, CA|

-|Virginia Commonwealth University||Tuition and fees are waived for graduate students with research and teaching assistantships.||Richmond, VA|
+|Virginia Commonwealth University||Waives tuition and fees for graduate students with research and teaching assistantships||Richmond, VA|